fallen-icarus/cardano-swaps/README.md

 ]
 ```

 Only one UTxO was found, containing only Lovelace (ADA).
 Notice how this UTxO's required reference script ID was also returned.
-This response has everything a user needs to remotely swap with the address.
+This response has everything a user needs to swap with the address.

 #### Generalizing Beacon Tokens
-While these beacons are used to broadcast all necessary information for remotely executing swaps (reference script UTxOs and available swap UTxOs), they can be used for tagging ANY on-chain data w.r.t. to:
+While these beacons are used to "tag" all necessary information for engaging in swaps (reference script UTxOs and available swap UTxOs), they can be used for tagging ANY on-chain data w.r.t. to:

 1. The address containing the Beacon
 2. The UTxO containing the Beacon